Korilakkuma/CanvasView/README.md

 In the case of adjusting size,

-    Bitmap bitmap = this.canvas.getScaleBitmap(300, 200);  //300 x 200
+    Bitmap bitmap = this.canvas.getScaleBitmap(300, 200);  // 300 x 200

 In the case of using byte array of bitmap,

-    //The 1st argument is format.
+    // The 1st argument is format.
-    //The 2nd argument is quality.
+    // The 2nd argument is quality.
     byte[] bytes = this.canvas.getBitmapAsByteArray(CompressFormat.PNG, 100);

 or,

-    //Format is PNG.
-Quality is 100.
-    byte[] bytes = this.canvas.getBitmapAsByteArray();
+    // Format is PNG.
+Quality is 100. byte[] bytes = this.canvas.getBitmapAsByteArray();

 In the case of using the specific bitmap,

-    //...
+    // ....

     byte[] bytes = CanvasView.getBitmapAsByteArray(bitmap, CompressFormat.PNG, 100);